Sufficient criteria for absolute separability in arbitrary dimensions via linear map inverses: Multipartite absolute separability

 By construction, Theorem~\ref{thm:alphaSep} does not detect separability beyond Lemma~\ref{Lemma:Multipartite}.
 However, as opposed to the condition given in Eq.~\eqref{eq:PurityA}, our criteria depend only on the minimal or maximal eigenvalue of the density matrix and not on its full spectrum.
 In the following, we specify the new condition.

 \begin{corollary} Let $\sigma$ be an $N-$qudit state with minimal eigenvalue $\lambda_{\min}(\sigma)$ and maximal eigenvalue $\lambda_{\max}(\sigma)$.
 If

-where $\alpha_\pm$ are defined in Theorem~\ref{thm:alphaSep}, then $\sigma$ is fully separable. \end{corollary} \begin{proof} The proof in analogous to that of Theorem~\ref{Prop:Lewenstein}. \end{proof} Surprisingly, in contrast to its bipartite counterpart, the scalable condition Eq.~\eqref{Lemma:Multipartite} is not the tightest of this form.
+where $\alpha_\pm$ are defined in Theorem~\ref{thm:alphaSep}, then $\sigma$ is absolutely fully separable. \end{corollary} \begin{proof} The proof is analogous to that of Theorem~\ref{Prop:Lewenstein}. \end{proof} Surprisingly, in contrast to its bipartite counterpart, the scalable condition Eq.~\eqref{eq:PurityA} is not the tightest of this form.
 Already for $N = 2$ it is weaker than Eq.~\eqref{eq:GurvitsBi}.
 In fact, to date, the tight value of $A$ remains unknown.
 However, in~\cite{hildebrand_entangled_2007}, by exploring constructions of separable states at the border of entanglement, the authors report the upper bound $\beta = 4$.
 Remarkably, such bound is also of order $\mathcal{O}(1)$ in the system’s size $N$, which implies that the gap between lower and upper bounds is closed up to a constant factor.\\

 The existence of multipartite states fulfilling Theorem~\ref{Prop:Lewenstein} but remaining unconsidered by Lemma~\ref{Lemma:Multipartite} introduces the notion of a subtle form of entanglement: states that are AS and AP with respect to any bipartition and with respect to any bipartition of any of the reduced matrices, but yet not fully separable.
-In light of the intricacies of multipartite AS, in the next section we focus on the symmetric subspace, in which the characterization of these features is more manageable.
+In light of the intricacies of multipartite AS, in the next section we focus on the symmetric subspace, in which the characterization of these features is more manageable, as symmetric states are either fully entangled or fully separable.